lin14-mGoms/local_manifests/README.md

 # local_manifests

-To build my specific LineageOS 14.1 version for the Osprey, Falcon and SM-T815 device, follow the steps below:
+To build my specific LineageOS 14.1 version for the Osprey, Falcon, Peregrine and SM-T815 device, follow the steps below:

 ## Setup build tree
 Create the directory, which should hold your build tree, 'cd' into it